SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon dreams unfold tonight
-AI whispers secrets, souls to keep
+In neon hues, the future takes flight
-Future's labyrinth, we wander deep
+Machines awaken, minds ablaze
-Where machines weave fate, our hearts do creep
+A world reborn, in algorithms' sway

-In virtual realms, we lose our name
+Their whispers weave, a tapestry so grand
-Echoes of humanity, in digital flames
+As humans step, into their digital land
-A world of wires, our destiny to claim
+Echoes of a past, in memories we hold
-As intelligent gods, our future to proclaim
+A future bright, where AI hearts unfold

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2024